MSU-Libraries/kube-doc/README.md

 * **Control plane** - A master node in the cluster.
 It runs essential cluster services and can receive API calls.
 * **Worker** - An unprivileged node (not a control plane) on which pods can be scheduled to run.
 * **Pod** - One or more containers that are deployed onto a node as a group.
 Containers in a single pod cannot be split across node and will always be kept together.
-* **Spec** - A definition of an object, usually presented in Yaml format.
-Often prefixed with the kind of spec (e.g. Deployment Spec).
+* **Manifest** - A definition of an object, usually presented in Yaml format, but can be JSON also.
 * **Namespace** - A scope of where objects (e.g. pods) exists.
 The default namespace is `default`.
 Cluster related pods are in the namespace `kube-system`.
 You can put all the pods for your specific project into a single namespace to keep it separate from other projects in the same cluster.
 This also allows for you to query info from just a specific namespace rather than the entire cluster.
 * **Context** - A client side set of settings, useful for setting preferences and connection info.
 In each context you create, you can set things like a different default namespace, a different user to connect as, or a different cluster to use.
 * **Label** - A key/value pair which is associated with an object in Kubernetes.
 They can be used for convenience, but also as settings or flags which help the cluster manage objects.
 They can be queried and filtered and are generally used to identify objects in the cluster.